-The University of Tennessee Faculty Senate WHEREAS, Chancellor Loren Crabtree remains a highly-respected leader and colleague at the University of Tennessee at Knoxville; and WHEREAS, he served this campus as Chancellor with tremendous integrity and fortitude for nearly five years; and WHEREAS, he prior served just as commendably as Provost of this campus for two academic years; and WHEREAS, under his leadership and tutelage, this campus enjoyed a record-breaking year in terms of garnered research dollars in 2007, accumulating \$132 million in total awards, the highest such number in its 213-year history; and WHEREAS, in his final year of guidance, the campus admitted the most highly-qualified entering academic class in its history, with an average grade point average of 3.6 and an ACT score of 25.8; and WHEREAS, his vision and determination vaulted the University's flagship campus into the ranks of the top public research institutions in these great United States; and WHEREAS, he persevered in his support of the principles of shared governance to the benefit of the faculty, students, and administration alike; and WHEREAS, his inspirational leadership and camaraderie will be remembered far longer than his interrupted tenure; THEREFORE BE IT RESOLVED THAT the University of Tennessee Faculty Senate expresses its sincere appreciation to Chancellor Loren Crabtree For his exemplai ry leadership and service as the voice ai nd face of the Knoxville campus c of the University of Tennessee, a nd BE IT FURTHER RESOLVED THAT a copy of this Resolution be presented to Chancellor Crabtree, and that the Resolution become part of the minutes of the Senate meeting held on February 25, 2008.
-Suzanne Kurth, Secretary David Patterson, President ADJOURNMENT Meeting adjourned 5:08 p.m.
+The University of Tennessee Faculty Senate WHEREAS, Chancellor Loren Crabtree remains a highly-respected leader and colleague at the University of Tennessee at Knoxville; and WHEREAS, he served this campus as Chancellor with tremendous integrity and fortitude for nearly five years; and WHEREAS, he prior served just as commendably as Provost of this campus for two academic years; and WHEREAS, under his leadership and tutelage, this campus enjoyed a record-breaking year in terms of garnered research dollars in 2007, accumulating \$132 million in total awards, the highest such number in its 213-year history; and WHEREAS, in his final year of guidance, the campus admitted the most highly-qualified entering academic class in its history, with an average grade point average of 3.6 and an ACT score of 25.8; and WHEREAS, his vision and determination vaulted the University's flagship campus into the ranks of the top public research institutions in these great United States; and WHEREAS, he persevered in his support of the principles of shared governance to the benefit of the faculty, students, and administration alike; and WHEREAS, his inspirational leadership and camaraderie will be remembered far longer than his interrupted tenure; THEREFORE BE IT RESOLVED THAT the University of Tennessee Faculty Senate expresses its sincere appreciation to Chancellor Loren Crabtree For his exemplar y leadership and service as the ı voice and face of th e Knoxville campus of the University of Tennessee, an nd opy of this Resolution be presented to Chancellor Crabtree, and ninutes of the Senate meeting held on February 25, 2008.
+Suzanne Kurth, Secretary David Patterson, President AD IOLIDADAENT ADJOURNMENT Meeting adjourned 5:08 p.m.